Southern right whale: Argentina

+Argentina hosts the world's largest breeding population of southern right whales at Península Valdés, Chubut province, with over 2000 estimated individuals gathering on the gulfs of the peninsula during breeding season.
+The whales are considered a "natural monument" and protected under Argentine law, and there is a developed whale-watching tourism around them.

-During the 2012 annual meeting of the International Whaling Commission's Scientific Committee, data was presented regarding the continued phenomenon of southern right whale strandings and high rate of mortality at Península Valdés, Argentina.
+During the 2012 annual meeting of the International Whaling Commission's Scientific Committee, data was presented regarding the continued phenomenon of southern right whale strandings and high rate of mortality at Península Valdés.
 Between 2003 and 2011, a total of 482 dead right whales were recorded at Península Valdés.
 There were at least 55 whale deaths in 2010, and 61 in 2011.
 As in previous years, the vast majority of strandings were calves of the season.

 There have been increasing sightings in various other locations in recent years, such as on Golfo San Jorge, Tierra del Fuego, Puerto Deseado, Mar del Plata, Miramar, Buenos Aires, and Bahía Blanca.

 Uruguay

 In Uruguay, coastal areas such as Punta del Este host congregating sites for whales in breeding seasons, but these are not likely to be calving grounds.

-In 2013 the Uruguayan parliament approved the creation of a whale sanctuary off Latin America to aid the recovery of the population.
-The creation of this protected area had been prevented for nearly a decade by pro-whaling nations such as Japan.
+In 2013 the Uruguayan parliament approved unanimously the creation of the Uruguayan Whale and Dolphin Sanctuary to aid the recovery of the population.
+The sanctuary encompasses the entire Uruguayan Territorial Waters and Exclusive Economic Zone covering a total of 125,436 km2.